Articles on: All about Neckbands

 • A visible layer of mud or residue on the neckbands’ solar panels.

-Battery and Solar Panel Alerts on teh eShepherd Web App
+Battery and Solar Panel Alerts on the eShepherd Web App

 To maintain device performance during muddy conditions: